dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 The **'rep movsd'** instruction is a 'repeat' instruction, that moves data from source(address specified in ESI) to destination (specified in EDI) until the counter (specified in ECX) decrements to 0.

 The goal here is to copy data FROM the contents of 'rt' in memory, to a new section of memory.
-This data, is additional code, and it will be responsible for copying and decrypting the rest of the contents of 'rt'.
+This data is additional code and it will be responsible for copying and decrypting the rest of the contents of 'rt'.

 Let's see what this looks like in action.